tomcombriat/tomcombriat.github.io/_posts/2025-04-20-Mozzi_filter.md

 #### `Cutoff` parameter

-By varying the `cutoff` value and measuring the peak frequency (see image above, left), one can see that the curve f_{resonance} = f(cutoff) is not really linear, especially on the high end where a small increase in the cutoff value induces a bigger change in the peak frequency.
+By varying the `cutoff` value and measuring the peak frequency (see image above, left), one can see that the curve $f_{\mathrm{\texttt{resonance}}} = f(\mathrm{\texttt{cutoff}})$ is not really linear, especially on the high end where a small increase in the cutoff value induces a bigger change in the peak frequency.
 On the broader scale though, things are mostly linear (see inset of the left figure) and definitively not quadratic.

 #### `Resonance` parameter